 You should look around with a few companies and you will be able to pick the one that suits your needs and your pocket the most.

-Depending on the things listed above, then you might end up paying from between $10 to $30 per month for your insurance costs.
+Depending on the things listed above, then you might end up paying between $10 to $30 per month for your insurance costs.

 The price may vary depending on add-ons to your policies.
-You should also know that there are limits on specific items like artworks, bicycles, and jewelry.
+You should also know that there are limits on specific items like artwork, bicycles, and jewelry.
 There is also a chance that your properties may go beyond your coverage, in such situations you should add endorsements to cover such situations.

 Tenant Insurance – Optional Add-ons

 Some Tenant Insurance companies like HomeLet provide add-ons that you can add to your policies.
-These add-ons are considered as extras for your policy and will help you tailor your policy to suit your needs and requirements even more.
+These add-ons are considered extras for your policy and will help you tailor your policy to suit your needs and requirements even more.

 Some add-ons that you can possibly take out with your tenant insurance policy with HomeLet include

-Accidental Damage Extension: this add on provides additional coverage specifically for accidental damage to your possessions especially your electrical equipment such as TVs and computers.
+Accidental Damage Extension: this add-on provides additional coverage specifically for accidental damage to your possessions especially your electrical equipment such as TVs and computers.
 The add-on may not always extend to cover your mobile device and you might have to take out a policy specifically for mobile phones.

 Specified Personal Belongings: This is specifically for your property that is on the expensive side and you take them out with you on a daily basis.
 Such property includes but is not limited to engagement rings, and musical instruments.

-Unspecified Personal Belongings: this covers for personal possession that you have to take out of your home but remain within Europe.
+Unspecified Personal Belongings: this covers personal possession that you have to take out of your home but remain within Europe.
 It also covers your property anywhere in the world for up to sixty days.